-This Annual Report and the exhibits attached hereto (the "Annual Report") contain "forward-looking statements" within the meaning of applicable United States ("U.S.") and Canadian securities laws, which may include, but are not limited to, statements with respect to Energy Fuels Inc.'s (the "Company" or "Energy Fuels"): anticipated results and progress of our operations in future periods, planned exploration, if warranted, development of our properties, plans related to our business, including our rare earth element ("REE") initiatives, and other matters that may occur in the future, any expectation related to the proposed establishment of a uranium reserve for the United States (the "U.S. Uranium Reserve") pursuant to the COVID-Relief and Omnibus Spending Bill (See Part I, Item 1, "Proposed Establishment of a U.S. Uranium Reserve," below), any expectation related to any additional or future recommendations of the United States Nuclear Fuel Working Group (the "U.S. Nuclear Fuel Working Group"), any plans we may have with regard to REE production, any plans we may have with respect to the recovery of radioisotopes for use in the production of medical isotope therapeutics, any plans we may have to evaluate the ramp-up of production at any of our properties, and the expected costs of production of any properties that may be ramped up.
+This Annual Report on Form 10-K and the exhibits attached hereto (the "Annual Report") contain "forward-looking statements" and "forward-looking information" within the meaning of applicable United States ("U.S.") and Canadian securities laws (collectively, "forward-looking statements"), which may include, but are not limited to, statements with respect to Energy Fuels Inc.'s (the "Company" or "Energy Fuels"): anticipated results and progress of our operations in future periods, planned exploration, if warranted, development of our properties, plans related to our business, including our rare earth element ("REE") initiatives, including our recent acquisition of the South Bahia property in Brazil, any plans we may have with respect to the recovery of radioisotopes for use in the production of medical isotope therapeutics, any plans we may have to evaluate the ramp-up of production at any of our properties, and the expected costs of production of any properties that may be ramped up.
 These statements relate to analyses and other information that are based on forecasts of future results, estimates of amounts not yet determinable and assumptions of management.